frictionlessdata/tableschema-py/README.md

 ### infer

 Given headers and data, `infer` will return a Table Schema as a Python dict based on the data values.
-Given the data file, data_to_infer.csv:
+Given the data file, `data_to_infer.csv`:

 ```
 id,age,name